chapel-lang/chapel/doc/rst/language/evolution.rst

 *****************************************

 In version 1.32, arrays and records now always have a default intent of ``const``.
-Previously, these types would be passed by ``const ref`` intent, unless they were modified and then they were passed by ``ref`` intent.
+This means that if arrays and records are modified inside of a loop body, a function, or a task body they must use a ``ref`` intent.
+This also means that record methods which modify their implicit ``this`` argument must also use a ``ref`` intent.
+Previously, the compiler would treat these types as either ``const ref`` intent or ``ref`` intent, depending on if they were modified.
 This change was motivated by improving the consistency across types and making potential problems more apparent.

 Consider the following code segment, which contains a ``forall`` statement which modifies local variables.
 Prior to version 1.32, this code compiled and